 Eating Disorder Not Otherwise Specified includes many other eating disorders.
 Some of these are missing just one or two signs and symptoms for a diagnosis of another disorder.
 Binge eating disorder is another mental disorder.
 Patients eat just as much food.
 They binge eat at least twice a week and usually have unhealthy body image issues.
 They may experience weight gain.
 Binge eating disorder can be a form of emotional eating.
 They may have a lack of control over their eating habits.

 Relationship Between Eating Disorders and Addiction

-So, why is someone struggling with an addiction more likely to develop eating disorders?
+So, why is someone struggling with addiction more likely to develop eating disorders?
 The answer may lie in brain chemistry.
 As suggested above, EOPs can influence both alcohol and food consumption.
 Abnormal levels can lead to a food intake disorder.
 It can also lead to the development of alcoholism and other addictions.

 Some of these changes are psychiatric.
 They affect how a person feels about themselves.
-Eating disorder, like addiction, is a mental illness.
+Eating disorders, like addiction, is a mental illness.
 One of the largest risk factors as to whether a person will develop eating disorders or addiction is genetics.
 Genetics play a role in 50% of the cases.
 A person can be predisposed to developing eating disorders like anorexia.

 Types of Treatment Available for These Types of Co-Occurring Disorders

 If you’re struggling with an eating disorder, then your best bet is to seek residential treatment.
 With residential treatment, patients stay at the facility.
 In-house chefs prepare all of their meals.
 This helps the rehab center ensure that patients are eating healthily.
 They monitor eating habits and patterns to see whether they should address anything.